enesdemirag/programming-exercises/Contributing.md

-> I'm using Python and C programming languages, if you want to use another please be careful to the format.
+> Instead of creating questions, you can contribute via publishing a different approach to a question or solution with different programming language.
+Feel free to use any programming language, but please be careful to the format.
 You can ask me anything [from here](demirag16@itu.edu.tr).